 - You can find full guides to guitar tabs using apps like Songsterr, or by searching the web.
 As you advance, you’ll need guidance for terminology and keys to decoding guitar tab symbols.

-The rest is practice and more practice, and maybe even some lessons.
+The rest is practice and more practice, and maybe even some guitar lessons.
 It’s also helpful to understand the basics of rhythm.

 A guitar riff is a series of notes that is repeated throughout a song.
 Many catchy guitar riffs are instantly recognizable, and luckily for beginning guitarists, they can be very easy to play too.